Food Restaurants Local picks

 Xuva

-Part restaurant, part gallery, part creative hideout, Xuva brings the flavors of Oaxaca into the middle of Mexico City without turning them into a tourist performance.
-The kitchen is led by Oaxacan chef Juan Aquino, whose menu feels deeply connected to the ingredients, flavors, and traditions of southern Mexico while still keeping a contemporary edge.
+Part restaurant, part gallery, part creative hideout — led by Oaxacan chef Juan Aquino, whose menu feels deeply connected to the ingredients, flavours, and traditions of southern Mexico while still keeping a contemporary edge.
 No forced folklore.
 No someone explaining mezcal like a TED talk.
 Just seriously good food rooted in Oaxacan culture.
+Reservations: 55 1249 3955.

 Expect smoky moles, handmade tortillas, fresh herbs like hoja santa and epazote, seafood, mezcal, and dishes that feel deeply Mexican while still creative and modern.
 Everything tastes intentional without trying too hard.

 The best restaurants in Mexico City are not limited to Roma, Condesa, or Polanco.
-Some of the city’s most memorable meals happen far from the trendy neighborhoods, hidden inside places most travelers never even hear about.
+Some of the city’s most memorable meals happen far from the trendy neighbourhoods, hidden inside places most travellers never even hear about.
 Walk further.
-Explore different neighborhoods.
+Explore different neighbourhoods.
 Get lost a little.
 You will probably eat better because of it.

 Taste the city on a food tour.

-Our food tours go to the taquerías and markets locals actually love — not the ones on TripAdvisor.
+Our Mexico City food tours go to the taquerías and markets locals actually love — not the ones on TripAdvisor.
 Small groups, local guides, real CDMX.
+We also run bike tours that stop at neighbourhood spots you would never find on your own.